isomerpages/ogp/_about-us/eng/malcolm.md

 functionId: eng
 jobTitle: Job Title
 curProducts:
-  - i'm new, watch this space!
+  - currentProducts
 pastProducts:
-  - pastProducts
+  - Plumber
-accomplishments: Plumber
+accomplishments: i'm new, watch this space!
 quote: Stick to the basics, hold on to your family and friends – they will never go out of fashion.
 linkedinId: malcolm